-- use straightforward, polite language; - focus the conversation on your subject access request; - discuss the reason for your request, if this is appropriate work with the school or MAT to identify the type of information you need and where it can be found; - ask the school or MAT to make written notes especially if you are asking for very specific information; and - check their understanding ask them to briefly repeat back your request and tell them if anything is incorrect or missing before finishing the conversation.
+- use straightforward, polite language. - focus the conversation on your subject access request. - discuss the reason for your request, if this is appropriate work with them to identify the type of information you need and where it can be found. - ask them to make written notes especially if you are asking for very specific information; and - check their understanding ask them to briefly summarise your request and inform them if anything is incorrect or missing before finishing the conversation.